treeverse/lakeFS/design/open/spark-outputcommitter/committer.md

 ## Sample flow

-* User configures lakeFSFS and configures LakeFSOutputCommitter as the OutputCommitter for `lakefs` protocol Paths.
+* User configures lakeFSFS and configures LakeFSOutputCommitter as the OutputCommitter for `lakefs` protocol Paths.  **Possibly** lakeFSFS will set up this OutputCommitter by default.
 * **Setup (job/task TBD)**: Create a new branch for this job/task.
 Its name is predictable from the job ID and/or task ID, so can be easily found again.
 Immediately delete the entire subree of the intended output